 LETTER OF ENGAGEMENT A written document that sets out the scope of the professional services to be provided to the client and the compensation that has been agreed upon.
 The Letter of Engagement acts as a contractual agreement that should include details of each party's responsibilities, time frames of the engagement, compensation arrangements, disclosure of conflict of interest and the terms of termination of the agreement.

 PRACTITIONER A person who provides financial advice or services to clients.
-The practitioner may be a CFP professional or an FPSC Level 1 certificant.
+The practitioner may be a CFP professional or a QAFP professional.